High Net Worth Divorce

 A divorce can be particularly complicated when it comes to dividing property between the spouses.
 It is crucial to value the assets and characterize them accurately as separate or community property.
 Texas is a community property state, which means that all property acquired during the marriage is presumed to be community property.
 An experienced divorce attorney may work with expert appraisers or financial professionals to make sure that the community estate is properly identified, valued, and divided.
 At the McClure Law Group, our Dallas high-asset divorce lawyers take care to ensure that our clients achieve an appropriate outcome in connection with property distribution.Allocating Assets Between Divorcing Spouses

 Whether a particular asset should be characterized as community property or separate property may be decided by determining the inception of title to the property.
-Spouses who want to show that property is not community property may show that they acquired title to the property before they got married, and under the inception of title rule, the character of the property is determined by when and how a person first acquired an interest in it.
+Spouses who want to show that property is not community property may show that they acquired the title to the property before the marriage, and under the inception of title rule, the character of the property is determined by when and how a person first acquired an interest in it.

 In Texas, separate property is what a spouse acquired before marrying or acquires during the marriage by gift, devise, or descent.
 Additionally, any compensation award for injuries suffered by one spouse during the marriage, aside from lost wages during the marriage, is separate property.

-When either spouse has substantial assets going into the marriage, it may be appropriate to draft a premarital or postmarital agreement to protect assets that you are concerned will be construed as community property in case of a divorce.
+When either spouse has substantial assets going into the marriage, it may be appropriate to draft a pre- or post-marital agreement to protect assets that you are concerned will be construed as community property in case of a divorce.
 A well-drafted agreement can minimize conflict during a divorce because you can come to an agreement with your spouse ahead of time regarding which assets will be characterized as separate property and which will be community property.
-A high-asset divorce attorney at our Dallas firm also can help you execute an agreement transforming certain community property into separate property, which can make it easier to maintain the character of the property over the course of a marriage.
+A high-asset divorce attorney at our Dallas firm can also help you execute an agreement transforming certain community property into separate property, making it easier to maintain the character of the property over the course of a marriage.

-If there is no premarital or postmarital agreement, you may be able to overcome the presumption that an asset is community property through "tracing."
-To properly trace an asset, it may be necessary to retain an expert to look at the trail of documents associated with the asset to determine whether it should count as separate property or community property.
+If there is no pre-marital or pos-tmarital agreement, you may be able to overcome the presumption that an asset is community property through "tracing."
+To properly trace an asset, it may be necessary to retain an expert to look at the trail of documents associated with the asset to determine whether it should count as separate or community property.

 What about property, such as a rental home or stock, that grows in value over the duration of the marriage and with the market?
 Increases in the value of separate property stay separate property.
 However, any income is community property.
 For example, if the spouses rent out a home that one of them owned as separate property before the marriage, the rent money is community property.Allocating Trusts and Trust Funds